 Citizens' Comments are generally permitted at the beginning of the regular City Council meeting, as specified on the agenda.
-Presentations shall be limited to three minutes each, but may be extended for an additional two minutes with approval of a majority of the City Council.
+Presentations shall be limited to three minutes each, but may be extended for an additional two minutes with approval ofteh Mayor or by a majority of the City Council.
 Citizens' Comments shall be limited to a cumulative total not to exceed fifteen minutes for all speakers.